ublue-os/website/docs/images/bazzite/FAQ.md

 **Other methods that may work:**

 - Remove the `rd.live.check` line from the boot parameters in grub.
 Press <kbd>E</kbd> on a physical keyboard when you see the boot option.
 After removing that line, press <kbd>CTRL</kbd>+<kbd>X</kbd> to save.
 It should boot now, and this line skipped the media verification which is the default behavior in the installer.

+- Booting the bootable media from UEFI BIOS if possible.

 - Installing with basic graphics mode in the installer